 Robert Frelly is recognized throughout the country as an accomplished conductor and music educator.
-Dr. Frelly has taught instrumental music at all levels and at present is an Associate Professor within the Conservatory of Music at Chapman University, serving as the Director of Music Education.
-Additionally, he is the Founder and Artistic Director of the Southern California Youth Philharmonic and Conservatory of Music, now in it’s 26th season.
-Dr. Frelly’s present conducting engagements include serving as Artistic Director and Conductor of ReSound, a regional orchestra of professional musicians, and Music Director and Conductor of the Yorba Linda Symphony Orchestra.
-His previous posts include 14 years as the Music Director and Conductor of the Chapman University Wind Symphony, Associate Conductor of the Long Beach Symphony Orchestra, Music Director of the Southern California Pops Orchestra, and Music Director of the University of Southern California Community Orchestra.
+Dr. Frelly has taught instrumental music at all levels and for the past 26 years has served as Professor of Music and Director of Music Education within the Conservatory of Music.
+He also serves as the Music Director and Conductor of the University Wind Symphony and is the Founder and Artistic Director of the Southern California Youth Philharmonic and Conservatory of Music, a music program with over 200 students in 6 ensembles.
+His previous conducting posts include Music Director and Conductor of the La Mirada Symphony, Associate Conductor of the Long Beach Symphony Orchestra, and Music Director and Conductor of the Southern California Philharmonic.